On complex line arrangements and their boundary manifolds: The boundary manifold

 \begin{propo}[\cite{westlund,eh:01}] Let $\A$ be a complex line arrangement.
 The boundary manifold $B_\A$ is a graph manifold over the incidence graph $\Gamma_\A$. \end{propo}

-\begin{rmk} The construction previously done is different of the one in \cite{westlund} and \cite{cosu:08} using the blow-up $\hat{\A}$ of $\A$ and plumbing graph as defined by W.D.~Neumann in~\cite{neu:81}.
-Since the incidence graph of $\A$ and the dual graph of $\hat{\A}$ are equivalent, using a result of F.~Waldhausen~\cite{wal:67b}, they obtain homeomorphic manifolds.
-With elementary computations, one may show that two constructions coincide, though gluings are described differently.
-These two constructions give different presentations of the fundamental group of the boundary manifold. \end{rmk}
+\begin{rmk} Our construction is different from the one in~\cite{westlund} and~\cite{cosu:08} which uses the blow-up $\hat{\A}$ of $\A$ and plumbing graph as defined by W.D.~Neumann in~\cite{neu:81}.
+Since the incidence graph of $\A$ and the dual graph of $\hat{\A}$ are equivalent, a result of F.~Waldhausen~\cite{wal:67b} shows that the corresponding manifolds are homeomorphic.
+With elementary computations, though the gluings are described differently, one may show that the two constructions coincide.
+The two constructions give different presentations of the fundamental group of the boundary manifold. \end{rmk}

 \begin{cor} The boundary manifold of a complex line arrangement depends only on the combinatorics of the arrangement. \end{cor}